solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 ##### Custom Sidecars

-The default istio-proxy image used as a sidecar by this declarative approach is `docker.io/istio/proxyv2:1.6.8`.
-If this image doesn't work for you (for example, your mesh is on a different, incompatible Istio versio), you can override the default sidecar with your own.
+The default istio-proxy image used as a sidecar by this declarative approach is `docker.io/istio/proxyv2:1.8.1`.
+If this image doesn't work for you (for example, your mesh is on a different, incompatible Istio version), you can override the default sidecar with your own.

 To do this, you must set your custom sidecar in the helm value `global.istioSDS.customSidecars`.
 For example, if you wanted to use istio proxy v1.6.6 instead: